 Step 2: Next, take one strip of map paper, then wrap it tightly around the knitting needle.
 The size of the knitting needle determines the size of the hole in the centre of the paper bead.
 I used a 4mm knitting needle to fit the 4mm eyelets.

-If you don’t have high tack glue, then you might need to clip the paper in place with a bulldog clip until the glue dries.
+If you don’t have high-tack glue, you might need to clip the paper in place with a bulldog clip until the glue dries.

 Step 5: To give the paper beads a glossy finish, brush them with crystal clear lacquer.
 The quickest and less messy way to do this is to place the beads on a wooden skewer.
 Then rest the skewer over a tray.
 Use a brush to apply the lacquer.